Oregon Senate passes health care provider tax

 The revenue-raising bill required a three-fifths majority vote, and all 17 Democrats in the Senate, plus three Republicans, including Senate Minority Leader Ted Ferrioli, R-John Day, voted for it, exceeding the required votes by two.

-The vote came the day before the U.S. Senate leadership released a bill that includes sweeping changes to the Affordable Care Act, which dramatically expanded eligibility for Medicaid in Oregon and other states.
+The vote in Oregon comes as the U.S. Senate drafts what are believed to be sweeping changes to the Affordable Care Act, which dramatically expanded eligibility for Medicaid in Oregon and other states that signed on to the expansion.

 A family physician and member of a legislative work group that hammered out the proposal, Steiner Hayward said the tax on rural hospitals, at 4 percent of net revenue, was lower than the total 6 percent assessed on certain urban hospitals because legislators sought to "protect" rural hospitals, which were previously not subject to the assessment and, she said, have thinner margins.